smillane/stockinfoapp/README.md

 cms for "News" ??

-discord implementation for alerts twitter implementation for alerts
+discord implementation for alerts based on your list/alerts twitter implementation for alerts based on your list/alerts

+IPO Spotlight

+Auth0 Integration

+Skeleton loading animations or fill (like youtube)

+Loading animation